ContaAzul/creditcard.js/README.md

 ## Install

-You can [download the zip file](https://github.com/contaazul/creditcard.js/archive/master.zip) or use NPM or Yarn.
+Creditcard.js is available as the package on NPM.
+You can install through npm or yarn:

 ### NPM